Monday

 The year is 1987.
 Steve Rogers is forced to resign as Captain America but not before PTL Evangelist Jim Bakker admits to an affair with Jessica Hahn.
 Oliver North, Jr. tells congressional inquiry that higher officials approved his secret Iran-Contra operations.
 Admiral John M. Poindexter, former National Security Adviser, testifies he authorized use of Iran arms sale profits to aid Contras.
 Secretary of State George P. Shultz testifies he was deceived repeatedly on Iran-Contra affair.
 Defense Secretary Caspar W. Weinberger tells inquiry of official deception and intrigue.
 Reagan says Iran arms-Contra policy went astray and accepts responsibility.

-While praises and cheers are being gratuitously given to Ed Brubaker for having replaced Steve Rogers as Captain America, veteran fans and the intelligent reader knows that this is but a temporary situation.
 This is not the first time that Steve Rogers is 'dead' or missing throughout the character's publishing history while somebody else dons the iconic red, white and blue costume.
-One of the most memorable Captain America story arcs about such a plot is written by Mark Gruenwald.
-It starts with issue 332 which sports a fantastic Mike Zeck cover and ends with issue 350 where reports of The Red Skull's death had been greatly exaggerated.
+One of the most memorable Captain America story arcs about such a plot is written by Mark Gruenwald in which the softcover reprints the entire story arc.
+It starts with issue 332 that sports a fantastic Mike Zeck cover and ends with issue 350 where reports of The Red Skull's death had been greatly exaggerated.
 Many fans can justifiably criticize this 19 part epic for being tautological since Steve Englehart's Nomad Saga referred to some of the character's plight during the 1970s based on the Watergate Scandal.
 However, Gruenwald's Captain America lives in an era where condom commercials are on television, The Fox Network airs its first episode of Married With Children while The Simpsons are well on their way of becoming America's first family.
 Oh, Michael Jackson attempts to buy the bones of The Elephant Man!

 In 1941, Captain America's creators Jack Kirby and Joe Simon wrote him as a brightly costumed soldier designed to fight Hitler and The Nazis.
 During The Silver Age, Steve Rogers was portrayed as excessively conventional being a man out of his time and while Roger Stern developed the man behind the mask in the early 80s, it is Gruenwald who transformed Captain America into a symbol of the honest, hard working person.
 But just as Ronald Reagan was not above using Bruce Springsteen's Born In The U.S.A. as the signature song for his 1984 re-election campaign, the U.S. government in the Marvel Universe had no qualms in exploiting as well as retooling Captain America's image for their own agendas.
 Who says art does not imitate life ... or is that the other way around?